Set-Monotonicity Implies Kelly-Strategyproofness: Appendix

+For the domain of transitive and complete (but not necessarily antisymmetric) preference relations $\mathcal{R}^N$, we show that all Condorcet extensions are Kelly-manipulable.
+This strengthens Theorem~3 by \citet{Gard76a} and Theorem~8.1.2 by \citet{Tayl05a}, who showed the same statement for a weaker notion of manipulability and a weaker notion of Condorcet winners, respectively.
+When assuming that pairwise choices are made according to majority rule, this also strengthens Theorems~1 and~2 by \citet{MaPa81a}.
+However, our construction requires that the number of agents is linear in the number of alternatives.

-\begin{theorem} Every Condorcet extension is $\widehat P$-manipulable when there are more than two alternatives. \end{theorem} \begin{proof} Let $A=\{a_1,\dots,a_m\}$ with $m\ge 3$ and consider the preference profile~$R$ given in \tabref{tab:prefprof}.
-For every alternative $a_i$, there are two voters who prefer every alternative to~$a_i$ and are otherwise indifferent.
-Moreover, there is one voter for every alternative $a_i$ who prefers every alternative except $a_{i+1}$ to $a_i$, ranks $a_{i+1}$ below $a_i$, and is otherwise indifferent.
+\begin{theorem} No Condorcet extension is Kelly-strategyproof in domain $\mathcal{R}^N$ when there are more than two alternatives. \end{theorem} \begin{proof} Let $A=\{a_1,\dots,a_m\}$ with $m\ge 3$ and consider the following preference profile~$R$ with~$3m$ agents.
+In the representation below, sets denote indifference classes of the agents.

+For every alternative $a_i$, there are two agents who prefer every alternative to~$a_i$ and are otherwise indifferent.
+Moreover, for every alternative $a_i$ there is one agent who prefers every alternative except $a_{i+1}$ to $a_i$, ranks $a_{i+1}$ below $a_i$, and is otherwise indifferent.

-Since $f(R,A)$ yields a non-empty choice set, there has to be some $a_i\in f(R,A)$.
-Due to the symmetry of the preference profile, we may assume without loss of generality that $a_2\in f(R,A)$.
+Since $f(R)$ yields a nonempty choice set, there has to be some $a_i\in f(R)$.
+Due to the symmetry of the preference profile, we may assume without loss of generality that $a_2\in f(R)$.
 Now, let